artimesh13/rsschool-cv/cv.md

 5.Education:

--Bachelor's degree at Belarusian State Academy of Communications Specialization: Engineer in Information and Communication Systems 2019 — 2022
+- Bachelor's degree at Belarusian State Academy of Communications Specialization: Engineer in Information and Communication Systems 2019 — 2022
--Secondary professional education at Belarusian State Academy of Communications Specialization: Telecommunications Technician 2015 — 2019
+- Secondary professional education at Belarusian State Academy of Communications Specialization: Telecommunications Technician 2015 — 2019
 - Online courses: Introduction to Generative AI (Coursera), From Likes to Leads: Interact with Customers Online (Coursera).

 6.Languages: